WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 To submit this task to the scheduler, we use the `sbatch` command.
-This creates a _job_ which will run the _script_ when _dispatched_ to a compute node which the queuing system has identified as being available to perform the work.
+This creates a _job_ which will run the _script_ when _dispatched_ to a compute node.
+The queuing system identified which compute nose is available to perform the work.

 ```bash
 sbatch example-job.sh
 ```

 ```output
 Submitted batch job 11783863
 ```